 Roulette is one of the oldest games of chance.
 Its popularity has grown and can be seen in just about every land-based and online casino.
 Roulette is popular because it is truly a game of chance.
-Players do not have to worry about other players counting cards or slight of hand.
+Players do not have to worry about other players counting cards or sleight of hand.
 To win at roulette is possible, if you understand the payout structures, odds and have solid betting strategies.
-While the odds will always favor the house, it is possible to increase your odds of winnings and to reduce your losses.
+While the odds will always favour the house, it is possible to increase your odds of winnings and to reduce your losses.

 Obviously the higher the payout the lower the odds there are of winning.
 Inside betting, betting on the numbers, carry the highest payout but the worst odds, while outside bets — or even chance bets — have good odds, but the payout is only double your money.

 The first thing to look for is European Roulette.
 It provides the best chances over American Roulette.
 European Roulette only has a single green “0” while American versions have green “0” and “00”.
 This stilts the odds further in favour of the house.
 While the odds may only be slightly different, it becomes significant when bets are stretched out over a long period of time.